elotroalex/chiens/_texts/translation.md

 - the tired eyes? hands chopped off like a maroon?
 - slave?
 - they will not have me.
-- riding out my hate and my hope.
+- my hate and my hope on horseback.
 - I still have ravines
 - I still have mountains ...
 - at the bottom of a pit, protected from the winds, I will keep my watch for the secret tides